 The Principal or Principal's designee shall discuss the disciplinary offense, the basis for the charge, and any other pertinent information.
 The student and the parents/guardians shall have an opportunity to present information, including mitigating facts, that the Principal or the Principal's designee should consider in determining whether other remedies and consequences may be appropriate.
-The Principal or the Principal's designee shall provide the parent, if present, an opportunity to discuss the student's conduct and offer information, including mitigating circumstances, that the Principal or the Principal's designee should consider in determining or the Principal's designee should consider in determining consequences for the student.
-Students and parents do not have the right under applicable policies and regulations to be represented by legal counsel at a short-term suspension hearing.
-The imposition of a short-term suspension is not subject to appeal.
+The Principal or the Principal's designee shall provide the parent, if present, an opportunity to discuss the student's conduct and offer information, including mitigating circumstances, that the Principal or the Principal's designee should consider in determining consequences for the student.
+Students and parents do not have the right under applicable policies and/or regulations to be represented by legal counsel at a short-term suspension hearing.